Jimbothemighty/VST-drag-drop-rescale/README.md

 # Issues
 - I think on first click then the drag is not initiating for some reason.
 But its a barely noticable issue.
+- Interview guidance asked for resize ideally with 1 finger.
+I couldn't understand how to achieve that in the time provided given that it would be indistinguishable from a normal drag event.